 Thirdly, the author mentioned a last idea of setting a magnetic field on those glass buildings.
 The article notes that all birds have the natural instinct to understand the magnetic field, thus prevent the danger.
 The lecturer, on the other hand, claims that birds use these mechanism only on long distance migration, and for short distance they fully depend on their vision and brightness of light .

-- Do you agree or disagree with the following statement?To improve the quality of education, universities should spend money on salaries university professors.Use specific reasons and examples to support your answer.
+- Do you agree or disagree with the following statement?In order to be well-informed, a person must get information from many different news resources.Use specific reasons and examples to support your answer.
 76

 Grammar and spelling errors: